soedinglab/transannot/README.md

 ### Modules

 * `assemblereads`            *de novo* assembles raw sequencing reads to large genomic fragments (contigs).
+* `createquerydb`            creates a database in a memory-efficient MMSeqs2 format for the query input sequence.
+* `downloaddb`          downloads reference databases in MMSeqs2 format on which annotations for query sequences will be searched.
-* `annotate`            clusters given input for the reduction of redundancy and runs sequnce-profile and sequence-sequence searches to obtain the closest homologs with annotated function.
-It also retrieves descriptions of orthologous groups and protein families throgh mapping.
+* `annotate`            performs clustering on input seqeuences to reduce redundancy and runs sequnce-profile and sequence-sequence searches for the reference query sequences to obtain the closest homologs with annotated function.
+In addition, it maps descriptions of orthologous groups and protein families to the query sequences.
 <!-- After running thhe search UniProt IDs will be retrieved to get more detailed information about the provided transcriptome.  -->
 <!-- (It finds homologs for assembled contigs in the custom defined protein seqeunce database (default UniProtKB) using reciprocal-best hits (rbh module) search from MMseqs2 suite if taxonomy ID `--taxid` is provided, or MMseqs2 search if no taxonomy ID is supplied.
 After runing the search Gene Ontology ID will be obtained from UniProt.) -->
 <!-- * `contamination`       It checks contaminated contigs using _easy-taxonomy_ module from MMseqs2 suite.
 This approach uses taxonomy assignments of every contig to identify contamination -->
-* `createquerydb`            creates a database from the sequence space (obtained from `downloaddb` module) in a memory-efficient MMSeqs2 format.
-* `downloaddb`          downloads databases that serve as a search space for homology detection
-* `easytransannot`      easy module for a quick start, performs assembly, downloads DB and executes annotation
+* `easytransannot`      an easy one-line command module for the complete transannot workflow, starting from input assembly, download reference databases to output of sequence annotation.

-### (Plass) Assembly
+### assemblereads

-Plass is the default assembler, which is used in the `easytransannot` workflow as well.
-However, we recommend assembly with [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) since Trinity provides more reliable assemblies compared to Plass.
-If assembly was performed using Trinity, proceed with `createquerydb` and further annotation.

-Before running this step Plass must be installed, detailed information about installation can be found [here](https://github.com/soedinglab/plass#install-plass).
-Please make sure PLASS is located in the current working directory.
+This module uses Plass to assemble input read sequences and obtain translated protein sequences.
+Plass requires read length of at least 100nt, therefore `assemblereads` or `easytransannot` module is applicable only for input reads of length $\ge$ 100nt.
+To run, Plass must be installed and located in the *current working directory*.
+The detailed information about installation can be found [here](https://github.com/soedinglab/plass#install-plass).

-In this step, reads will be assembled with Plass and afterwards a MMseqs2 database will be created, you may skip this step if the transcriptome is already assembled.
+In this step, reads will be assembled with Plass and afterwards a MMseqs2 database will be created, you may skip this step if the transcriptome is already assembled and translated.
 Usage:

     transannot assemblereads <inputReads.fastq[.gz|bz]> ... <inputReads.fastq[.gz|bz]> <o: fastaFile with assembly> <o: seqDB> <tmp> [options]

+Since Plass has not been benchmarked for transcriptome assembly, for standard usage, we recommend using nucleotide assembler such as [Trinity] (https://github.com/trinityrnaseq/trinityrnaseq/wiki) followed by protein translator (e.g TransDecoder) (https://github.com/TransDecoder/TransDecoder/wiki) before running TransAnnot for sequence annotation.
+If input query sequence obtained from external tools, just proceed directly with `createquerydb` module.

+### createquerydb
+This module creates a database for input query sequence in memory-efficient MMSeqs2 format.

+To create query database, execute the following command:

+    transannot createquerydb <inputFastaFile> <sequenceDB> <tmpDir> [options]

+If input fasta file is obtained from external tools without using `assemblereads` module, this `createquerydb` module must be used.
+Otherwise, `assemblereads` module already provides query sequence database in MMSeqs2 format and hence this step can be skipped.

-### Dowloading databases
+### downloaddb

-In this step, sequence databases for homology searches will be downloaded.
+This module downloads sequence databases for homology searches.

 To see detailed information about databases, please use the following command: